 See this year's units.

 All students will be eligible to attend two optional weekend seminars.
-The first will be held around on 16th/17th November 2019 and the second on 14th/15th March 2020.
+The first will be held around in November 2020 and the second in March 2021.
 The weekend seminars will be held in Central London.
 The seminars are not compulsory but are very beneficial and provide an excellent opportunity to meet fellow students, the programme director and programme authors.
 The weekend seminars will be audio and video recorded in full and will be accessible to students via the programme website after the event, allowing all students to benefit from the seminars.

 See the course faculty.